liferay/liferay-docs/develop/learning-paths/mobile/articles/03-creating-get-entries-screenlet/03-creating-the-server-call.markdown

 ## Creating and Implementing the Interactor Interface [](id=creating-and-implementing-the-interactor-interface)

 Recall that the Interactor interface and its implementation define and implement the methods used to make the server call.
-Like the Get Guestbooks Screenlet, the Get Entries Screenlet's Interactor interface only needs to define a single method for making the server call.
-Also like the Get Guestbooks Screenlet, when you implement this interface you'll create an additional method that sends event objects to the listener.
+Like Get Guestbooks Screenlet, Get Entries Screenlet's Interactor interface only needs to define a single method for making the server call.
+Also like Get Guestbooks Screenlet, when you implement this interface you'll create an additional method that sends event objects to the listener.

 In the `interactor` package, create an interface called `GetEntriesInteractor`.